-By that we mean Town and Country (but you should start calling it T&C like the locals do!)
+By that, we mean Town and Country (but you should start calling it T&C like the locals do!)
 There are several big-box grocery stores in Bozeman that are quite nice.
 However, most Bozemanites prefer our local grocers for excellent customer service, great prices, and to find local produce and other goods.
-With Town & Country's two locations and Heebs on the east side of Bozeman, there’s really no reason to go anywhere else.
+With Town & Country's three locations, there’s really no reason to go anywhere else.

 While these are two of the main roads to get through Bozeman, they also tend to get the majority of our “traffic”.
 Luckily, there are many routes and back roads to be taken around here.
 Take some time and try various routes.
 Don’t worry, we’re a small town still, you won’t get lost.

 We don’t mean leave Bozeman for someplace else, we mean get out to the mountains!
 If its winter hit the ski slopes and if it’s summer, grab your tent and go.
 We’re guessing one of the reasons you moved to Bozeman was for the beauty of our mountains…don't just look at them.
 If you want to live like a local you have to play in them as well.
 Click here for our list of the best campgrounds in Bozeman.

 There are always exceptions and Sweet Pea Festival is one of them.
 This is Bozeman’s top festival and it is worth sticking in town for.
 Even though plenty of tourists come just for it, the majority are locals or people who used to live in Bozeman and come back each year for Sweet Pea.
 There’s the parade, music, arts, kids activities, food and don’t forget tater pigs!
 (You really can’t consider yourself a local until you’ve had one).